Kenrokuen Garden 兼六園

 The garden connects to Kanazawa Castle .
 Simply cross the bridge once out of the Ishikawa gate.
-Outside of the garden's Katsurazaka gate, the pedestrian road is lined with small restaurants and cafes serving casual lunch dishes, tea, and ice cream absolutely covered in gold leaf.
+Outside of the garden's Katsurazaka gate, the pedestrian road is lined with small restaurants and cafes serving casual lunch dishes, tea, and ice cream covered in gold leaf.
 Hakuichi's, at the Ishikawa Gate (one minute from Kenrokuen-shita bus stop), is quite famous for it.
-This is no accident; Kanazawa accounts for 99% percent of all domestic gold leaf production.
+Kanazawa accounts for 99% percent of all domestic gold leaf production.
 Several cafes, shops, and even museums offer gold leaf in various forms.
 The very strong presence of traditional arts and crafts in Kanazawa is a reflection of the strength and wealth of the Maeda family and their commitment to the arts.

-How about wearing and becoming a living work of art?
-Kaga Yuzen Kimono Center offers travellers the distinctive option of being fit into a kimono--an easy-to-wear two-piece or traditional kimono style.
-For 1500 JPY (entry fee included) you may even leave the premises in your silken kimono and zori slippers for a stroll, provided the weather is fine.
-(3800 JPY affords you one hour of wearing, entry fee included).
+Kaga Yuzen Kimono Center offers travellers the distinctive option of being fit into a kimono, either an easy-to-wear two-piece or traditional kimono style.
+For 1,500 yen (entry fee included) you may even leave the premises in your silken kimono and zori slippers for a stroll, provided the weather is fine.
+One hour in the kimono costs 3,800 yen, entry fee included.